skx/purppura/ALERTS.md

        "raise"   : "+5m",
        }

-Assuming that this update is sent every 60 seconds the alert will raise three minutes after the last update.
-That would require the host was down for three minutes, or that three updates were lost en route.
+Assuming that this update is sent every 60 seconds the alert will raise five minutes after the last update.
+That would require the host was down for five minutes, or that five updates were lost en route.

 This works because the `raise` time is updated every time the incoming alert is received.
 So when the first update is seen the `+5m` field might expand to the absolute time `Tue Jun 14 09:20:21 EEST 2016`, then a minute later the field will change to `Tue Jun 14 09:21:21 EEST 2016`.
 The time at which the alert will raise will be pushed back a minute on each update, unless these updates cease.